Marco Renoir Watercolor Pencils

 Cost – 4/5

 These watercolor pencils fall into the mid-priced category.
-While this is a bit higher of an asking price than their litter brother, the Marco Raffine line, the performance, usability, and fit/finish justifying a slight upcharge.
+While this is a bit higher of an asking price than their litter brother, the Marco Raffine line, the performance, usability, and fit/finish justify a slight upcharge.
 You also will get to enjoy this special core for far less than you would have to pay for comparable cores offered by the premium brands of the industry.
 So for most, the pricepoint will still be within budget and a good overall value.

 Overall Ranking – 4.5/5